MicrosoftDocs/azure-dev-docs/python/python-sdk-azure-install.md

 ## Install SDK libraries using pip

 The Azure SDK for Python is composed of a number of individual libraries that each provision or work with specific Azure services.
-You can install each one using `pip install <library>` with the names shown in the [SDK library list](https://github.com/Azure/azure-sdk-for-python/blob/master/packages.md).
-(That list provides links to helpful README files for each library.)
+You can install each one using `pip install <library>`.
+Refer to the [SDK release page](https://azure.github.io/azure-sdk/releases/latest/python.html) for specific instructions and documentation for each library.

 For example, if you're using Azure Storage, you might install the `azure-storage-file`, `azure-storage-blob`, or `azure-storage-queue` library.
 If you're using Azure Cosmos DB tables, install `azure-cosmosdb-table`.
 Azure Functions is supported through the `azure-functions` library, and so on.
 Those libraries that begin with `azure-mgmt-` provide you with the API for provisioning Azure resources.